NATO Watch Straps: A Guide on How to Adjust It

 In the world of watch nerds, a watch strap is a substantial element.
 The common straps – leather, rubber, or fabric are the usual choices of many watch users.
 However, watch lovers are still lucky to have NATO straps as another option next to the Zulus.

-While some say that NATO watch straps are of no good, many watch aficionados remain as firm believers that these straps are the best and more than just a fashion statement.
-Yet, what is exactly a NATO strap?
+While some say that NATO watch straps are no good, many watch enthusiast remain firm believers that these straps are the best and more than just a fashion statement.
+Yet, what exactly is a NATO strap?

 Sounds interesting?
 Of course, it should be when there is more to this NATO military story.
 The legendary James Bond shares a piece of the story too!

 Many watch geeks believe that the 1964 hit film Goldfinger, popularize the ‘Bond NATO’ as Sean Connery is seen wearing a Rolex Submariner watch using the said strap although there is a claim that it is not an actual NATO strap but just an ordinary nylon strap.
 Forty-one years later, in 2015, Daniel Craig is spotted wearing an Omega Seamaster with an authentic NATO strap in another Bond series, Spectre 007.

 Yet, whoever really wore the first real NATO on the Bond films, there is already this strong association between Bond and NATO.
 Therefore, for watch enthusiasts, its influence is massive, exclusive, and hard to break.